-The lipophilic cationic radiotracer 99mTc-sestamibi, known to be concentrated within mitochondria, is widely used for myocardial perfusion and to a lesser extent for muscle metabolism imaging.
+The lipophilic cationic radiotracer ^{99m}Tc-sestamibi, known to be concentrated within mitochondria, is widely used for myocardial perfusion and to a lesser extent for muscle metabolism imaging.
 However, the exact distribution pattern in skeletal muscle has not been yet studied in detail.
-The present study aims at investigating the 99mTc-sestamibi uptake in rat skeletal muscle and myocardium in relation to their metabolic characteristics.
-99mTc-sestamibi was i.v. administered in twenty adult male Wistar rats and uptake, as percent of injected dose per tissue gram (%ID/g), in the myocardium, soleus, extensor digitorum longus and gastrocnemius muscles was assessed 2 hours post injection.
+The present study aims to investigate the ^{99m}Tc-sestamibi uptake in rat skeletal muscle and myocardium in relation to their metabolic characteristics.
+99mTcsestamibi was i.v. administered in twenty adult male Wistar rats and uptake, as percent of injected dose per tissue gram (%ID/g), in the myocardium, soleus, extensor digitorum longus and gastrocnemius muscles was assessed 2 h after the injection.
 Muscle uptake was also correlated with myocardial uptake, muscle weight and body weight.
-Skeletal muscle99mTc-sestamibi uptake was a small (9-16%) fraction of that found in myocardium (1.71±0.63 %ID/g).
-Among the three hindlimb muscles considered, the slowoxidative soleus muscle showed the highest uptake $(0.28\pm0.16 \text{ \% ID/g})$ .
+Skeletal muscle 99mTc-sestamibi uptake was a small (9-16 %) fraction of that found in myocardium (1.71±0.63 %ID/g).
+Among the three hindlimb muscles considered, the slow-oxidative soleus muscle showed the highest uptake (0.28±0.16 %ID/g).
 Metabolically diverse parts of the gastrocnemius muscle showed different uptake.
 Skeletal muscle uptake was positively correlated with myocardial uptake and both were negatively correlated with tissue and body weight.
+Skeletal muscle and myocardium 99mTc-sestamibi uptake is related to their metabolic profile.
+Myocardium, with an exceptional rich mitochondrial concentration, shows much higher ^{99m}Tc-sestamibi uptake compared to skeletal muscles.
+Among muscles, uptake is dependent on their mitochondrial content.
 Evidence of matching exists between myocardial and muscle uptake, and both are size-dependent.